'Officer and a gentleman': Retired RAF recruiter and Dundee English teacher Alastair Allan of Angus dies aged 91

 Tribute has been paid to retired RAF flight lieutenant and Dundee High School teacher Alastair Allan who has died aged 91.

-Mr Allan, described by The Royal British Legion Scotland as an “officer and a gentleman”, died on the evening of Tuesday November 14 at Finavon Care Home, Forfar.
+Mr Allan, described by The Royal British Legion Scotland as an “officer and a gentleman”, passed away on the evening of Tuesday November 14 at Finavon Care Home, Forfar.

 Having served in the RAF from 1950 to 1970 before retraining as an English teacher, Mr Allan was a great supporter of the veterans community, of which he himself became part.